nitrochaien/DVTableView/README.md

 NOTE: If you want to create custom cell, you have to register that cell in **viewDidLoad()** of child viewcontroller.

 ### HeaderFooterView
-Simply define a view extends from **UITableViewHeaderFooterView** and call set functions
+Simply define a view extends from **UITableViewHeaderFooterView** and call set functions.

 NOTE: custom view must override reuseIdentifier init function
 ```swift
 override init(reuseIdentifier: String?) {...}